UT-Austin-RPL/amago/README.md

 However, it has two main disadvantages:

-1. Memory in RL is hard, so reducing adaptation to memory may not actually get us very far.
+1. **Memory in RL is hard**, so reducing adaptation to memory may not actually get us very far.
-2. Sample inefficiency.
+2. **Sample inefficiency**.
 This is the price of making so few assumptions.

 ICRL is not a new idea, but these challenges have limited adoption and prompted research on many alternative approaches.
 But they are just RL engineering problems.
 AMAGO is an effort to improve them and push meta-RL beyond toy research problems.